MicrosoftDocs/azure-docs/articles/service-bus-messaging/service-bus-dead-letter-queues.md

 Service Bus queues and topic subscriptions provide a secondary sub-queue, called a *dead-letter queue* (DLQ).
 The dead-letter queue does not need to be explicitly created and cannot be deleted or otherwise managed independent of the main entity.

 This article discusses dead-letter queues in Azure Service Bus.
-Much of the discussion is illustrated by the [Dead-Letter Queues sample](https://github.com/Azure/azure-service-bus/tree/master/samples/DotNet/Microsoft.ServiceBus.Messaging/DeadletterQueue).
+Much of the discussion is illustrated by the [Dead-Letter Queues sample](https://github.com/Azure/azure-service-bus/tree/master/samples/DotNet/Microsoft.ServiceBus.Messaging/DeadletterQueue) on GitHub.

 ## The dead-letter queue